HomeGuidesRecipesAPI ExplorerForumSandboxSupport

 Send the invoice via email

-Once a draft invoice has been prepared, you can send it to the customer via email.
-To do this, call POST /receivables/{receivable_id}/send and provide the email subject and body text.
-Both the subject and body texts can include variables as placeholders for invoice-specific and counterpart-specific data.
+Once a draft invoice has been finalized, you can send it to the counterpart via email.
 The invoice will be attached as a PDF file to the email.
+You can also preview the invoice's email before sending it; for more information, see Preview an invoice's email.

 curl -X POST 'https://api.sandbox.monite.com/v1/receivables/411dcb...289b3/send' \